LukeShortCloud/rootpages/markdown/packages.md

 ```

 * package()
     * These are the steps to copy and/or modify files from the "srcdir" to be placed in the "pkgdir" to represent where they will be installed on an end-user's system.
-This acts as the top-level directory of a Linux filesystem hierarchy.
+This acts as the top-level directory of a Linux file system hierarchy.
 ```
 $ cd "${pkgdir}"
 ```